V-ALICE/JackboxGPT/README.md

 ## Playing

-For now the only way to run JackboxGPT3 is to build it yourself (requires .NET 6.0).
+For now the only way to run JackboxGPT is to build it yourself (requires .NET 6.0).
 You'll also need to provide an OpenAI API key as an environment variable, either set or in a `.env` file, named `OPENAI_API_KEY`.

 To play a game, simply run the compiled executable and enter "Number of Instances" and "Room Code" when prompted.
 The executable can also be run with command line args as input, run with the `--help` option to see usage information.